 When applying in advance of an event, is there an expectation of providing a final report?

-Yes, each local health department or health care provider conducting a testing event should submit an invoice to the COVID-19 Testing Pilot that includes:
+Yes, each local health department or health care provider conducting a testing event should submit an invoice to the Community Testing Support Program Manager that includes:

 - Reimbursement amount, based on $20 for each individual receiving eligible services.

 - The unique testing project ID assigned by the Department of Health Services following the initial application (used to verify completion of testing).

 - Final information on completed testing events, including:

 - Number of people tested per week, patient eligibility type, and setting type.

 - Health care provider that conducted the testing.

 Submit your application to the Community Testing Support Program Manager.